 Monthly repayments are fixed, and you can influence how much you pay by the amount of deposit you put down at the start (a lower deposit will mean higher repayments and vice versa).

 With a PCP car finance deal, you pay a deposit followed by a series of monthly instalments – similar to hire purchase, but the payments are usually lower.

-The difference with PCP is that over the term of the loan, you’re paying the difference between its price and the predicted value by the end of your agreement, rather than the total cost of the car.
+The difference with PCP is that you’re paying the difference between its price and the predicted value by the end of your agreement, rather than the total cost of the car over the term of the loan.
 This is why the monthly payments are lower.

-At the end of the term, you have the option of part exchanging the car for a new one and taking out a new PCP deal or paying a lump sum payment to own the car outright.
-Alternatively, you could simply hand the car back and walk away.
+At the end of the term, you have the option of part-exchanging the car for a new one and taking out a new PCP deal or paying a lump sum payment to own the car outright.
+Alternatively, you could hand the car back and walk away.

 An advantage of PCP is that the monthly payments are lower, and you have the option of trading up to a new car every few years.

 If you want to keep the car at the end of your agreement, though, you’ll need to have funds to pay the larger final payment.

 Personal contract hire, or leasing, is another way to finance a car.
 As with most car finance, you pay a fixed monthly amount for the use of the car.